 Scope of role

-This is a new role within the Noah’s Ark Charity, which will grow our regional community fundraising presence and offering.
-The postholder will know the West Wales area well and will become the expert in fundraising opportunities within the region, building strong relationships within the community, including low-mid level corporates and will develop supporter-led activity.
+This recently created role within the Noah’s Ark Charity, which will grow our regional community fundraising presence and offering.
+The postholder will know the West Wales area well and will become the expert in fundraising opportunities within the region, building strong relationships within the community, includingcompanies and will develop supporter-led activity.
 The postholder will plan for and deliver income for the charity within the region, in line with wider fundraising strategy.

 KEY DUTIES AND RESPONSIBILITIES